FOUNDER AND EXECUTIVE DIRECTOR OF WAR CHILD; BEST-SELLING AUTHOR OF DAMNED NATIONS

 Samantha Nutt is an award-winning humanitarian, best-selling author and acclaimed public speaker.
 A medical doctor and a founder of the renowned international humanitarian organization War Child, Dr. Nutt has worked with children and their families at the frontline of many of the world’s major crises – from Iraq to Afghanistan, Somalia to the Democratic Republic of Congo, and Sierra Leone to Darfur, Sudan.
 A leading authority on current affairs, war, international aid and foreign policy, Dr. Nutt is one of the most intrepid and recognized voices in the humanitarian arena.
 With a career that has spanned more than two decades and dozens of conflict zones, her international work has benefited hundreds of thousands of war-affected children globally.

 Dr. Nutt is a respected authority for many of North America's leading media outlets.
 She is a regular foreign affairs panelist on the acclaimed news program, CBC TV NEWS The National with Peter Mansbridge.
 Nutt has appeared in More Magazine, Marie Claire, and on NBC Nightly News, BBC World News Service, WGN, and NPR, to name a few.
-In November 2015, Dr. Nutt spoke at TED Talks Live “War & Peace” at The Town Hall Theater, which aired on PBS, and has, since, garnered almost a million views online in 2016.
+In November 2015, Dr. Nutt spoke at TED Talks Live “War & Peace” at The Town Hall Theater, which aired on PBS, and has, since, garnered over a million views online on TED.com

 Dr. Nutt’s critically-acclaimed debut book, entitled Damned Nations: Greed, Guns, Armies and Aid, was released in October 2011 and was a #1 national best-seller in both hardcover and paperback.
 Damned Nations is a bracing and uncompromising account of Dr. Nutt’s work in some of the most devastated regions of the world.